2022 annual report energy in progress

 Chairman and CEO, Chevron

-protecting the dividend
+growing the dividend

-strong balance sheet
+strengthening the balance sheet

 returning excess cash to stockholders

-Repurchased shares in 2020
+Repurchased $11.25 billion in shares in 2022

-lower carbon intensity
+lowering carbon intensity